E-commerce

 The 3PL must support the carriers your customers expect (pickup points, express) or offer documented equivalents.

-Quotes often combine storage (per pallet, cubic meter, or location), inbound fees for goods, pick and pack per line or unit, then transport billed by weight or parcel with provider margin.
+Quotes often combine storage (per pallet, cubic meter, or location), inbound goods fees, pick and pack per line or unit, then transport charged by weight or by parcel with provider margin.

 Seasonality

-Storage peaks before the holidays, then drawdown: some contracts include tiered rates or dormant stock fees.
+Storage peaks before holidays then clears: some contracts provide tiers or dormant stock fees.

 Long tail